-Students who possess a baccalaureate degree may earn a second degree from Linfield by earning at least 35 additional credits in residence, including 15 credits in a second major in a field of study different from the first degree.
+Students who possess a baccalaureate degree (earned at Linfield or another regionally accredited institution) may earn a second degree from Linfield by earning at least 35 additional credits in residence, including 15 credits in a second major in a field of study different from the first degree.
 The program must meet all requirements for graduation in the major in effect at the time of residence.
 (Requirements met by students in the course of obtaining their original degrees need not be met a second time.)
 Students seeking a second baccalaureate degree are assessed undergraduate fees.
 Upon completion of requirements, a diploma is awarded, and the transcript records the second degree and the major.